mlsmzk/data-science-work/challenges/c10-sat-assignment.md

 - What is the confidence interval on the coefficient of `both_SAT`?
 Is this coefficient significantly different from zero?
   - The confidence interval is \[0.00198…, 0.00349…\].
-This is not significantly different from zero.
+Since it excludes 0, this is statistically significant.
 - By itself, how well does `both_SAT` predict `univ_GPA`?
-  - Pretty poorly
+  - both_SAT, based on the R-squared value of .46, isn’t a great predictor of univ_GPA.

 Remember from `e-model03-interp-warnings` that there are challenges with interpreting regression coefficients!
 Let’s investigate that idea